 Environmental improvements are not solely made for the benefit of the birds and bees, the fish and fauna.
-Indeed, as demonstrated by the Green Blue Infrastructure Strategy adopted by Leeds City Region late last year, they can generate substantial economic and health benefits too.
+Indeed, as demonstrated by the Green Blue Infrastructure Strategy developed by Leeds City Region late last year and currently going through the approvals process, they can generate substantial economic and health benefits too.

-A quotation from the report illustrates how seriously the powers that be take environmental improvements:
+A quotation from the draft report illustrates how seriously the powers that be take environmental improvements:

 Leeds City Region has huge potential to make quality green and blue infrastructure (GBI) one of its defining characteristics.
 Doing so will help our economy to prosper, enable people to enjoy a great quality of life, and further enhance and utilise our natural capital.
 Our vision is to expand GBI so that: